 … and the Romans did knead

 Bread Matters magazine recently linked to an interview with Jim Lahey, “inventor” of no-knead bread.
-I eventually tracked it down and gave it a listen, and on the whole it is very interesting.
+I eventually tracked it down ((The audio here is not what it ought to be.)) and gave it a listen, and on the whole it is very interesting.
 Two things, however, irked me.

 One, relatively trivial, is an idiot comment on the Serious Eats website.
 In the course of discussing Lahey’s memories of his childhood family table, he mentioned having to clean his plate.
 Host Ed Levine butted in “because people are starving in China”.
-Which was, exactly, the reason we were given, as children, for needing to clean our plates.
+Which was, exactly, the reason we were given, as children, for needing to clean our plates. ((I suspect I am a little older than Lahey, and in my case it was India, rather than China, but hey.))
 A commenter called luosha was incensed:

 “… because people are starving in China.”
 Levine, 2016.
 I can’t decide whether it’s worse that Levine is perpetuating outdated stereotypes, or that he thinks this is a funny thing to say.

 My apologies for an obvious perpetuation of of outdated stereotypes.
 I should not have said it.
 Won’t happen again.

 Sheesh.
 They were talking about a time in the 1950s or 60s, when there actually were people starving in China and in India.
 Lots of them.
 That there aren’t as many now (though malnutrition remains worryingly high in India despite everything) is a wonderful thing.
 But are we to ignore history completely?
 I hope not.

 And speaking of ignoring history, Jim Lahey offered his opinion that the Romans too did not knead their bread, prefiguring his own success by a couple of thousand years.